-A restructured Alumni Relations team has continued to build engagement with the alumni base, and a new focus on communications and marketing has improved the profile of the College.
-Together, this has contributed to the generation of £219,586 in total donations (2019-20 £361,315).
+The Alumni team has continued to build strong relations with the alumni base, and a new focus on communications and marketing has improved the profile of Clare Hall.
+The College has recently launched an exciting new website which, together with a focussed social media presence, will further enhance the profile of the College and its engagement with Life Members and supporters.
+Together, this has contributed to the generation of $\pounds$ 778,425 in total donations and grants (2020-21 $\pounds$ 219,586).
 In accordance with good practice for charities, the College is registered with the Fundraising Regulator.